Volume Spread Analysis

 Consider a market that has already advanced for several sessions.
 A new bar appears with unusually high volume, a wide spread, and a close near the lower part of the bar.
 A VSA reading might treat this as possible supply pressure because the visible effort was large, but the final result was weak relative to the range.

-That reading is still only a scenario.
-It becomes more meaningful if the next bars fail to regain the lost ground, if price rejects the same area again, or if the broader structure already showed slowing momentum.
+That reading remains conditional.
+It becomes more meaningful if the next bars fail to regain the lost ground or reject the same area again.
 If price quickly recovers and accepts above the area, the original interpretation weakens.

-The safer reading is that effort, result, background context, and follow-through should agree before the interpretation becomes more credible.
-This is why a VSA example should be read as a conditional sequence, not as proof that price must reverse or continue.
+The point is not that price must reverse.
+The point is that effort, result, background context, and follow-through should agree before the VSA interpretation becomes more credible.

 Common Mistakes and Limitations